wp-plugins/prosociate-amazon/readme.txt

 == Description ==

-**Prosociate is the new way to build Amazon affiliate stores with WordPress.**
+= Prosociate is the new way to build Amazon affiliate stores with WordPress. =

 **Get paid.** Prosociate integrates with Amazon's affiliate program, so you earn a commission whenever you refer a sale to Amazon.